|

 MERENGUE

-where it is the National Dance, Merengue has a strong and joyful groove.
+Dance, Merengue has a strong and joyful groove.

 Merengue clearly influenced the creation of USA club dance music.
 Madonna,